-At this moment, I want to stand on my chair and give a big whoop-whoop for the dad’s honesty and humility.
-He says the words that I want to say when I am faced with a gut-wrenching, seemingly impossible situation.
+At this moment, we want to stand on my chair and give a big whoop-whoop for the dad’s honesty and humility.
+He says the words that we want to say when I am faced with a gut-wrenching, seemingly impossible situation.

 Good screenplays contain a secondary plot, as well.
 Mark doesn’t fail us in this area, either.
 He offers us the story of the disciples who are crushed by their inability to cure the boy.
 They retreat to the privacy of a home, gathering up the courage to ask Jesus their pent-up question.
 “Why couldn’t we cast it out?”
 (Mark 9:28).

 Jesus responds, “This kind cannot be driven out by anything but prayer” (Mark 9:29).

 Our Lord’s answer is crucial for all believers.
 He reminds us that apart from him, we can do nothing (John 15:5).
 Prayer isn’t about us; it’s about him.
 Prayer changes us by drawing us into a closer relationship with him.
 It exposes our pride, redirects our focus and strengthens our faith in his ability to rescue, redeem, restore and renew the brokenness, which we encounter every day.

 In the same way a “branch cannot bear fruit, unless it abides in the vine” (John 15:4), our prayers will not bear fruit unless we remain in Christ.
 If we don’t have a relationship with Jesus, our prayers of intercession, like those of the disciples, will wither and die.